 Give candidates enough time to prepare 😊

-- Allow at least one day in advance notification to provide the candidate with the opportunity to prepare for the interview.
-This also builds on the employer branding showing thoughtfulness in terms of the interview process.
+Send a 'one-day-in-advance' notification to provide the candidate with the opportunity to prepare for the interview.
+This also builds on the employer brand, showing thoughtfulness in terms of the interview process.

-- Send each candidate an invitation for the virtual interview to stay organized.
-The invitation should include the day and time that the interview will be held and all the information needed to access the software you’ll use for the interview.
+Send each candidate an invitation for the virtual interview to stay organized.
+The invitation should include the day and time that the interview will be held, and all the information needed to access the software you’ll be using.

 Step #4: Conducting the Virtual Interview

-It is normal for an applicant to be nervous, so interviewers should try to put the person at ease from the moment he or she enters the room.
+It is normal for an applicant to be nervous, so interviewers should try to put the person at ease from the moment he or she enters the room (virtual or not).
 By helping the interviewee feel relaxed and comfortable, the interviewer stands a better chance of obtaining a clear idea of the applicant's abilities and personality.

 Before commencing with your prepared questions, the interviewer could ease tensions by encouraging the applicant to talk about a particular hobby and then go into the structured interview questions that have been prepared based on the candidate profile and Bryq results.